Table of Contents_

 Do refresh rates matter?

 Refresh rates and frame rates affect how often the image on the TV is updated to match the game.
-In many cases, lower refresh rates will result in on-screen lag, making it more difficult to react in time to different aspects of the game.
+In many cases, lower refresh rates will result in on-screen lag, making it more difficult to react to different aspects of the game in time.

 STAT: 4K gaming at higher frame rates is also possible and likely to be something you do more often, even with the most powerful graphics card in the world. (source)